rajinder-yadav/furi-examples/README.md

 ## Examples Repository

-Furi is a fast HTTP server framework built on top Node.js.
-Furi is coded from the ground up in TypeScript.
+Furi is a modern fast HTTP server framework built on top Node.js.
+It is coded from the ground up in TypeScript.

-Furi is a framework use to develop HTTP servers with both JavaScript and TypeScript.
+Develop HTTP servers using both JavaScript and TypeScript.

 ## NPM package